 Twitter Deletes Over 10,000 Accounts That Sought to Discourage US Voting

-Twitter removed more than 10,000 accounts, according to three sources familiar with the Democrats' effort.
-The number is modest, considering that Twitter has previously deleted millions of accounts.
+The number is modest, considering that Twitter has previously deleted millions of accounts it determined were responsible for spreading misinformation in the 2016 U.S. presidential election.

+Twitter Deletes Over 10,000 Accounts That Sought to Discourage U.S. Voting (Representational image)

 Loading...